ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 - Query a class for its super classes & for all its derived classes (vice-versa).
 - Resolves *Inheritance- Diamond Problem*, by default, even if not using virtual keyword while inheriting.
 - Totally supports *virtual methods - Overriding*.
+- No additional 3rd party dependencies are needed
+- No external compiler or tool needed, only standard ISO C++11
 - Manual registration with **NO MACROS**.
 - No use of **RTTI** at all.
 ## Upcoming Features,